 Midostaurin is approved to treat:

 - Acute myeloid leukemia (AML).
-It is used with cytarabine and daunorubicin in newly diagnosed patients whose cancer has a mutation in the FLT3 gene.
+It is used with cytarabine and daunorubicin hydrochloride in newly diagnosed adults whose cancer has a mutation in the FLT3 gene.

-- Aggressive systemic mastocytosis, systemic mastocytosis with associated hematologic neoplasm (SM-AHN), or mast cell leukemia.
+- Aggressive systemic mastocytosis, systemic mastocytosis with associated hematologic neoplasm (SM-AHN), or mast cell leukemia in adults.

 Midostaurin is also being studied in the treatment of other conditions and types of cancer.